South Africa's Pre- and Ancient History

 The search for the roots of human existence is focused in South Africa.

-As the earth cooled around 4 billion years ago, so the first rocks were formed that laid the foundation for South Africa's ancient history.
-Amongst the oldest are found along the Greenstone Belt stretching from northern KwaZulu-Natal to the Soutpansberg Mountains in the Limpopo Province.
+As the earth cooled around four billion years ago, so the first rocks were formed that laid the foundation for South Africa's ancient history.
+Amongst the oldest are found along the Greenstone Belt stretching from northern KwaZulu-Natal to the Soutpansberg Mountains in Limpopo Province.

 That was not the end of the cataclysmic ancient history of South Africa.

-More than 3 million years ago pre-human Australopithecus roamed Southern Africa.
+More than three million years ago hominids such as Australopithecus roamed southern Africa.
 Now the search for the roots of human existence is focused on the cave system beneath the Sterkfontein Valley, which is part of the Cradle of Humankind World Heritage Site near Johannesburg.

-Australopithecus evolved into the earliest humans.
-Known as Strandlopers, they scoured the coastline for shellfish from Langebaan in the Western Cape to Border Cave in KwaZulu-Natal.
+Another ancient people, known as strandlopers, left traces of their way of life in caves and middens as they scoured the coastline for shellfish from Langebaan in the Western Cape to Border Cave in KwaZulu-Natal.

-And they kept on going to populate the world - leaving behind the Bushmen who are renowned for their rock art, which can be viewed in most provinces as an indelible record of early South African historical information.
+South Africa's indigenous San people, from their earliest beginnings, have endowed the nation with their world-famous collection of rock art, which can be viewed in most provinces as an indelible record of early South African historical information.